Batara Immigration Law header image

 Answer:

 Yes, in fact, there are Western Hemisphere Priority Dates (WHPD).
-This is one of those areas of immigration law that very few people understand.
+This is one of those areas of immigration law that very few people understand – one of the ten most overlooked yet potentially essential issues for many immigrants.

 If you can qualify, they do speed up the immigration process.